Skip to main content

 • Styling issues: Make sure Tailwind CSS is properly configured.

-For more information about MCP Servers in Cursor, see the Cursor MCP documentation.
+For more information about MCP Servers in Cursor, see Cursor MCP documentation.